Metro rail system

-The 9km-long priority section will include nine elevated stations.
-The stations will be IIT-Kanpur, Kalyanpur Railway station, SPM Hospital, and CSJM University, Gurudev Chauraha, Geeta Nagar, Rawatpur Railway station, Lala Lajpat Rai Hospital, and Moti Jheel.
+The 9km-long priority section includes nine elevated stations.
+The stations are IIT-Kanpur, Kalyanpur Railway station, SPM Hospital, and CSJM University, Gurudev Chauraha, Geeta Nagar, Rawatpur Railway station, Lala Lajpat Rai Hospital, and Moti Jheel.

 Kanpur Metro will have a standard gauge track of 1,435mm that will support operations at a maximum speed of 90km/h.

-The metro system will feature pedestrian facilities, open bicycle-sharing systems, and feeder transportation facility.
+The metro system will feature pedestrian facilities, open bicycle-sharing systems, and feeder transportation facilities.
 The corridors in the first phase will have a total parking area of 161,950m².

-Proposed facilities to improve the movement of pedestrians are skywalks, pathways, subways and foot over bridges.
+Proposed facilities to improve the movement of pedestrians include skywalks, pathways, subways, and foot over bridges.

-Stations will have toilets, security rooms, changing room and retail spaces.
-The project will also feature the construction of maintenance depot and workshop.
+Stations will have toilets, security rooms, changing rooms, and retail spaces.
+The project will also feature the construction of a maintenance depot and workshop.